wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

 title: Upgrade notes
 ---

+## 23.01 {#23-01}

+- All wazo clients are now only built in Python 3.
+So, if it gets uninstalled you might need to install it again with the suffix `-python3`.

 ## 22.17 {#22-17}

 - A new database index is being added on call logs.
-This operation can be time consuming on systems with many existing call logs.
+This operation can be time-consuming on systems with many existing call logs.

   For systems with millions of existing call logs, the index can be created manually while the